 - Women who are from communities where Hepatitis B cases are prevalent

-- Women who have partners with Hepatitis B
+- Women who have partnered with Hepatitis B

 - Women who are living with people with Hepatitis B